OmegaSheep/warframe-alerts-texter/README.md

 A simple node.js/heroku app for sending text message alerts when certain items in the video game Warframe become available.

-This is now deprecated because the alerts system has been scrapped for Nightwave.
+This is now deprecated because the alerts system has been scrapped for Nightwave - and Twitter has been taken over by a horrible monster.

 # Services Used